 Introduction

-Greetings, dear reader, and welcome to this 27th article, under the topic section “Appalachia - Upper East TN.”
-My story is set in the region.
-Yes, it's a true story.
-The above citation, from Google Maps, marks the approximate location of the knoll.
+Greetings, dear reader, and welcome to this 27th article in the Appalachia—Upper East TN topic section.
+My story took place in the region.
+Yes, it is a true story.
+The above citation from Google Maps shows the approximate location on the knoll, identified by the red locator balloon.

-The inspiration for this article came to me, on Friday the 13th, 2023, as the next section explains.
-The context of life was the 2023 Israel-Hamas war, which Hamas started, on 10/7/2023.
-It's ongoing.
-This man of peace prays for peace.
-On that Friday the 13th, the annual Heritage Days Festival started, in my hometown, Rogersville, Tennessee.
-Also, that evening, the Rogersville High School senior class of 1978 held its 45th reunion (counting the graduation year as our first “reunion”).
-The reunion was at the Davidson Farm / Country Store, beginning at 6 PM.
-Once again, the start time was too late, for my wife and me to attend.
-Finally, thoughts were on my mind, about the birthday, the next day, of our niece -- the youngest daughter of my youngest brother and his wife.
-She attained age 14.
-Interestingly, an annular solar eclipse occurred, on her birthday (source: “2023 Annular Eclipse: Where & When,” on NASA).
+The inspiration for this article came to me on Friday the 13th, 2023, as the next section explains.
+The life context was the 2023 Israel-Hamas war, which Hamas started on 10/7/2023.
+It is still ongoing.
+This man of peace is praying for peace.
+The annual Heritage Days Festival in my hometown, Rogersville, Tennessee, started on that Friday the 13th.
+Also, that evening, the Rogersville High School senior class of 1978 held its 45th reunion (counting the graduation year as our first reunion).
+The event was held at the Davidson Farm/Country Store beginning at 6 PM.
+Once again, the start time was too late for my wife and me to attend.
+Finally, thoughts came to my mind about the next-day birthday of our niece, the youngest daughter of my youngest brother and his wife.
+She would turn 14 years old.
+Interestingly, an annular solar eclipse occurred on her birthday.
+Source: NASA: 2023 Annular Eclipse: Where & When.

 This is my true story.
-The article begins with further elaboration on its inspiration.
-Afterward, my story is presented in written (this article) and verb (the embedded podcast) media formats.
+It begins with further elaboration on the inspiration for this story.
+Afterward, I present my written story in this article and then orally in the embedded podcast.
 The conclusion is up to you, dear reader.

 Initial Inspiration

-My good friend, Jim, is mentioned favorably, in the first and second articles, of 10/24/2021.
-The subject line of Jim's 10/12/2023 email is “'Bigfoot' caught on camera in Colorado?”
-His email included only a link, with no comments, to the following article: “'Bigfoot' caught on camera during couple's romantic getaway in Colorado: Shannon and Stetson Parker shared videos and pictures that they claim prove Bigfoot's existence” (on Fox News, by Chris Eberhart, 10/12/2023).
+My good friend, Jim, is mentioned favorably in the first and second articles from 10/24/2021.
+The subject line of Jim's 10/12/2023 email was “'Bigfoot' caught on camera in Colorado?”
+His email included only a link with no comments to the following article: “'Bigfoot' caught on camera during couple's romantic getaway in Colorado: Shannon and Stetson Parker shared videos and pictures that they claim prove Bigfoot's existence.”
+Fox News, by Chris Eberhart, 10/12/2023.
 About halfway into the article, it states:

-The pictures and videos from a moving train are the latest blurry visuals that some people claim proves Bigfoot is real.
+The pictures and videos from a moving train are the latest blurry visuals that some people claim prove Bigfoot is real.

 On Friday the 13th, I read the article, saw the photographs, and watched the videos.
 That was the initial inspiration for this article.